Andreas Dober

 Andreas Dober (born 31 March 1986) is an Austrian footballer who plays for Rapid Wien II as a defender.

 Club career

-Born in Vienna, Dober came through the youth ranks at Rapid Wien and made his professional debut in the 2004–2005 season only to be loaned out to SC Rheindorf Altach in the second half of that season.
-He established himself as a regular starter for Rapid on his return in the 2005/2006 season.
+Born on 31 March 1986, in Vienna, Dober came through the youth ranks at Rapid Wien and made his professional debut in the 2004–2005 season only to be loaned out to SC Rheindorf Altach in the second half of that season.
+He established himself as a regular starter for Rapid on his return, in the 2005/2006 season.

 International career

 He made his debut for Austria in an October 2005 World Cup qualification match against England and has collected 3 caps so far in total.